 Florida Mardi Gras Celebrations

-Take the link provided for times, dates and specific admission information at each venue.
-Advance tickets are often offered at a discount when purchased online.
+Most venues provide times, dates, and specific admission information for these celebrations online.
+Also, advance tickets are often offered at a discount when purchased online.
 Parental oversight is suggested as some celebrations may not be suitable family entertainment.

-Mardi Gras on the Harbor (Destin) - Just in its fifth year, Mardi Gras at Destin’s Harborwalk Village is a weekend-long family-friendly party beginning on a Friday.
+- Mardi Gras on the Harbor (Destin) - Mardi Gras at Destin’s Harborwalk Village is a weekend-long family-friendly party beginning on a Friday.
 You'll want to get a babysitter on Friday for the pub-crawl, but be sure to bring them for Saturday's parade that features over 100 colorful floats, bands and local groups.

-Pensacola Mardi Gras - Not just one parade, but two highlight Pensacola's Mardi Gras celebration.
-An illuminated night parade on Friday evening is a sight to behold; and, Saturday afternoon's parade is a colorful and grand affair.
+- Pensacola Mardi Gras - Not one parade but two highlight Pensacola's Mardi Gras celebration.
+An illuminated night parade on Friday evening is a sight to behold, and Saturday afternoon's parade is a colorful and grand affair.